 Start by modeling a simple version of the process, which only includes main tasks and necessary information.
 Once you are satisfied with the results, add more complex configurations and advanced details.

 Start with the process form.
 Add all the necessary fields to launch the process, complete tasks and make decisions.
 Do not worry if you can only identify a few, you can add more as you go through the configuration.

-Then concentrate on modeling the workflow: add tasks and connect them according to the sequence of activities that make up the process.
-This surely involves splitting the flow based on decisions, assigning tasks in parallel, using timers, automated emails and other activities that will be described later on.
+Then concentrate on modeling the workflow.
+Add tasks and connect them according to the sequence of activities that make up the process.
+This surely involves splitting the flow based on decisions, assigning tasks in parallel, using timers, automated emails, etc.

 As you model, you will see that you come up with new fields.
 When that happens, simply go back to that section and add the ones you need.
-Finally, configure the visibility of the fields, marking each one as hidden, read-only, editable or required in each of the workflow tasks.
+Finally, configure the visibility of the fields, marking each one as hidden, read-only, editable or required in each task.

 And that’s it!
 Deploy the process and launch it.
 Instances will automatically follow the modeled workflow.

 If you already know who will participate in your process, you can create roles beforehand to assign tasks to those roles as you configure them in the workflow.